bobluppes/graaf/README.md

 **Purpose**:
 Graaf is designed with the goal of simplifying graph-related tasks.
 It offers a lightweight alternative to the [Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_82_0/libs/graph/doc/index.html) and is built for simplicity and extensibility.
 With Graaf, you can easily create, manipulate, and analyze graphs, making it suitable for a wide range of applications.

 # Installation

-Before you can use the Graaf library, make sure you have your [development environment set up](https://github.com/bobluppes/graaf/wiki/development-setup).
-Currently, our guide assuming your operating system is Linux.
-If you're using Windows and IDE such as Visual Studio, Visual Studio Code, feel free to create a guide and submit a pull request showing step-by-step on how you did it on our installation webpage.

 The most straightforward way to use the Graaf in your project is to include it as a header-only library.
 Please take a look at the [installation guide](https://bobluppes.github.io/graaf/docs/quickstart/installation) for alternative